|Oracle Enterprise Manager Administrator's Guide

 The Resource Plan Schedule property sheet allows you to automate when to activate a resource plan.

-With the Schema Management functionality, you can create, alter, or drop database schema objects such as clusters, indexes, materialized views, tables, and views, as well as view dependencies of schema objects.
-The Schema Management functionality also supports index organized tables, partitioned tables and indexes, advanced queues, Java stored procedures, and unicode.
-In 9i, the unicode feature allows you to select a column of "character" type and specify the length in bytes or characters.
+With DBA Management Pack's Schema Management functionality, you can create, alter, or drop database schema objects such as clusters, indexes, materialized views, tables, and views, as well as view dependencies of schema objects.
+Oracle Schema Management features also support Oracle8i objects, which include index organized tables, partitioned tables and indexes, advanced queues, and Java stored procedures.

 When you expand the Schema node under the database in the tree view, a list of schema objects appears.